jaateixeira/business_firm_color_dictionary-_json/README.md

 # org-color-dict

-A dictionary of colors associated with business firms.
-Handy for the ones analysing business firms as colors are often elements of branding.
-If the [Logo.dev ](https://www.logo.dev) API allows you to access company logos for a fee, org-color-dict allows you to access company colors for free.
+**org-color-dict** is a dictionary (aka map) of colours associated with business firms.
+It is handy for the ones analysing business firms as colours are often a key element of firms' branding.
+If the [Logo.dev](https://www.logo.dev)  API allows you to access company logos for a fee, **org-colour-dict** allows you to access company colours for free.

 For example:
 * IBM is $\textsf{\textcolor{darkblue}{darkblue}}$